Zucchini Lemon Bread (Whole Grain, Dairy Free, Lower Sugar)

 - Microplane for zesting lemon

-This means, however, that you should have the pans buttered and the wet and dry ingredients all measured and ready to go before mixing so that you can mix, pour, and get them into the oven as soon as possible.
+This means, however, that you need to have the pans buttered and the wet and dry ingredients all measured and ready to go before mixing so that you can mix, pour, and get them into the oven as soon as possible.

-After baking, turn the loaves out onto a baking rack.
-While they're still warm, drizzle with a mixture of lemon juice and powdered sugar.
+Tip #1: Add the glaze while the loaves are still warm.
 I like to keep the glaze thin so that the lemon juice flavor shines through and the bread is just lightly coated.

-The tops of mine weren't really raised much, so I left them upside down when glazing and ended up really liking the presentation that way.
-It's totally up to you if you want to glaze the tops or bottoms.
+Tip #3: Since the tops of the loaves don’t raise much, I left them upside down to glaze for the even, level look.
+It’s totally up to you if you want to glaze the tops or bottoms.

 Can you freeze lemon zucchini bread?